-The distant barrier reef and the large number of islands and cays make most of the Whitsundays waterways calm.
+The distant barrier reef and a large number of islands and cays make most of the Whitsundays waterways calm.

 Boaters and non-boaters alike come here from around the world to experience sailing here.

-Barefoot (no crew) and crewed charters are easy to find and is one of the main draws to the area.
+Barefoot (no crew) and crewed charters are easy to find and are one of the main draws to the area.

-Day trips to some of the islands with a day on an isolated beach is a dream turned into reality.
+Day trips to an isolated beach is a dream turned into reality.

 The fringing reefs become home to a wide range of marine life.

-From the shore of some of these cays you can look into the water 30 metres away and see a manta ray swimming by.
+From the shore of some of these cays, you can look into the water 30 metres away and see a manta ray swimming.

 A Different Type Of Liveaboards

-When a scuba diver thinks of a Liveaboard they are generally thinking about a large dive boat with accommodations, lounges and a professional dive staff.
+When a scuba diver thinks of a Liveaboard, they are generally thinking about a large dive boat with accommodations, lounges and professional dive staff.

-When a boater thinks of a Liveaboard they are thinking of a vessel designed for long stays even a permanent home.
+When a boater thinks of a Liveaboard, they are thinking of a vessel designed for extended stays, even a permanent home.

 If you are a couple that scuba dives together or a few friends together then one of these Liveaboards might be ideal for you.

-Both Sailing and power can be found.
+Both Sailing and power are available.
 There will be no dive masters on-board so it up to you to find the right spots

 Scuba Diving Liveaboards